eljefec/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to start with a simple model then improve it through architecture tweaks and training data augmentation.
+My overall strategy for deriving a model architecture was to start with a simple model, improve it through architecture tweaks and training data augmentation, and to test the model in the simulator.

+I learned many tips and pointers from [Behavioral Cloning Cheatsheet](https://carnd-forums.udacity.com/questions/26214464/behavioral-cloning-cheatsheet) by Paul Heraty.

 I originally started with a LeNet architecture to confirm that my training pipeline worked.
 The trained model performed terribly.
 It turns out that I was training my model with RGB images whereas the driving script was receiving BGR images from the simulator.
 I fixed this by using 'cv2.imread'.